bruvellu/terebratalia-wnts/wnt.md

 One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly-divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
 Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting the ancestral repertoire of metazoan Wnt genes has remained conserved in this brachiopod.

-## Wnts are upregulated in concert during axial elongation
+## Wnts genes are upregulated in concert during axial elongation

 To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
 We detect a great abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).